Definition of Depreciation Expense

 Depreciation expense is the appropriate portion of a company's fixed asset's cost that is being used up during the accounting period shown in the heading of the company's income statement.

 To illustrate depreciation expense, assume that a company had paid $480,000 for its office building (excluding land) and the building has an estimated useful life of 40 years (480 months) with no salvage value.
 Using the straight-line method of depreciation, the depreciation expense to be reported on each of the company's monthly income statements is $1,000 ($480,000 divided by 480 months).

 Depreciation expense is referred to as a noncash expense because the recurring, monthly depreciation entry (a debit to Depreciation Expense and a credit to Accumulated Depreciation) does not involve a cash payment.
-As a result, the statement of cash flows prepared under the indirect method will add depreciation expense to the amount of net income.
+As a result, a statement of cash flows prepared under the indirect method will add back the depreciation expense that had been deducted on the income statement.

 Methods for Computing Depreciation Expense